 Ownership interest.
 An ownership interest includes fee simple interests, life estates, reversions, remainders, and perpetual easements.
 It also includes any previously created rights to possession or use for all or part of any particular year (for example, a leasehold, easement, or timeshare), if such rights have a remaining term of at least 30 years, including any period for which the holder may renew such rights, determined on the date of closing.
-For example, a preexisting leasehold on a building with an original term of 99 years and a remaining term of 35 years on the closing date is an ownership interest; however, if the remaining term is 10 years, it is not an ownership interest.
+For example, a pre-existing leasehold on a building with an original term of 99 years and a remaining term of 35 years on the closing date is an ownership interest; however, if the remaining term is 10 years, it is not an ownership interest.
+An ownership interest does not include any option to acquire real estate.
 An ownership interest also includes any contractual interest in a sale or exchange of standing timber for a lump-sum payment that is fixed and not contingent.